slimgroup/JUDI.jl/docs/abstract_vectors.md

  * `geometry`: A `Geometry` object containing source or receiver geometries.

  * `data`: A cell array with one cell per source location, where each cell contains a 1D/2D Julia array with either the receiver data or the source wavelet.
+Alternatively: pass a single Julia array which will be used for all source locations.

 **Access fields (in-core data containers):**